Nazareth: Jesus Was a What?

 * * *

 We have a Master Craftsman who not only was all of Creation made through Him, but He also came in flesh and bone to bring His peace, His shalom.
 Does the fact that Jesus was a tektōn here on earth surprise you and shift your thinking to want to learn more about Him?
-Come share with us on our blog.
+Come share with us.
 We want to hear from you! ~ Devotionals Daily